UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ```

+[See an example](https://data.research.uts.edu.au/examples/v0.3/sample/CATALOG_files/pairtree_root/Ph/ot/o1/index.html) of a [CreateAction], with a result which is a [File] and an [object], which is a place.

 ### Curation

-To record an action which changes the DataSet's metadata, or changes its state in a publication or other workflow, a [CreateAction] or [UpdateAction] SHOULD be associated with a *Data Entity*.
+To record an action which changes the DataSet's metadata, or changes its state
+in a publication or other workflow, a [CreateAction] or [UpdateAction] SHOULD be
+associated with a *Data Entity*.

 A curation Action MUST have at least one [object] which associates it with either the DataSet or one of its components.